 The BBP Leasing Standard project provides a recognisable and easy-to-understand system for the industry to differentiate best practice.
-Associated tools including a lease score and compliance logo to help promote a commitment to the core topics of green leasing and collaboration between tenants and landlords.
+Associated tools (see below) include a lease score and compliance logo to help promote a commitment to the core topics of green leasing and collaboration between tenants and landlords.

 Key resource – the BBP Lease Scoring Tool

 The BBP Lease Scoring Tool enables organisations to score their approach to better leasing on a scale: recognising the presence, actions and commitments of topics identified as industry best practice.
 On completion, the organisation is delivered a scorecard displaying the level of their work, ranging from compliant (<25%) all the way through to a silver (>50%) or gold (>75%) badge.
 Organisation are able to utilise the relevant logo mark across advertising, reports and surveys as evidence of their commitments to better leasing.

 The scoring of lease frameworks is not a certification.
 It is a self-assessment of an organisation’s willingness to collaborate, take action and commit on industry-endorsed topics.
 Visit the BBP Lease Scoring Tool.

 Key resource – BBP Leasing Standard Template Clauses

 BBP Leasing Standard Template Clauses are a comprehensive set of template clauses designed to be easily built into lease documents and are aligned with the BBP Leasing Standard.
 The templates cover all twenty of the BBP Leasing Standard topics.